Tianshui Tram

-Tianshui Tram is a light rail system consisting of one route in Qinzhou District and Maiji District, Tianshui, Gansu, China.
+Tianshui Tram is a light rail system consisting of two lines in Qinzhou District and Maiji District, Tianshui, Gansu, China.

 History

 Construction started on July 15, 2018 and testing started in March 2019 on a 600 meter long test section.
 The total investment for the project is estimated at 2.446 billion Yuan.
 The first phase started commercial operation on May 1, 2020.